 Regulations are enacted by Arizona state agencies.
-Current Arizona regulations are published in the Arizona Administrative Code (the “AAC").
-The AAC is organized into 20 titles.
-Each title covers a broad topic, such as Professions & Occupations, Economic Security, Education, etc. Each title contains the regulations promulgated by the state agencies that work in that subject area.
+Current Arizona regulations are published in the Arizona Administrative Code ("AAC").
+The AAC is organized into 21 titles.
+Each title covers a broad topic, such as Professions & Occupations, Economic Security, Education, etc. Each title contains regulations promulgated by the state agencies that work in the area.

-The AAC is published by the Arizona Secretary of State and is available on the Secretary's website.
-A word of caution: this version of the AAC may be as much as a year out-of-date, and currency information is difficult to locate.
-The AAC is also available on commercial online sources, such as Bloomberg Law, Lexis Advance, and Westlaw, but the commercial sources may not be any more current than the Secretary of State's web site.
-If using a commercial online source, be sure to check the currency of the database.
+The AAC is published by the Arizona Secretary of State and is available for free on its website.
+Caution: this version of the AAC may be outdated by as much as a year and determining its currency can be difficult.
+The AAC is also available on subscription databases, like Bloomberg Law, Lexis, and Westlaw (logins required).
+However, these commercial sources may not be any more current than the Secretary of State's website.
+If using a subscription database, always check its currency.

 Arizona Administrative Register

-The AAC is updated by the Arizona Administrative Register (the “Register"), which is a weekly publication.
-The Register is available on the Arizona Secretary of State’s website.
-The Register contains, among others, Notices of Rulemaking Docket Openings, Notices of Proposed Rulemaking, and Notices of Final Rulemaking.
+The AAC is updated by the Arizona Administrative Register ("Register"), which is published every Friday.
+The Register is available for free on the Arizona Secretary of State website.
+The Register contains, among other things, Notices of Rulemaking Docket Openings, Notices of Proposed Rulemaking, and Notices of Final Rulemaking.
 Within the index of each Register issue is a list of regulations that have been proposed or adopted that year.
-The lists are cumulative for a calendar year, so when updating the AAC, you only need to look at the last issue published in any given year.
+The lists are cumulative for a calendar year, so when updating the AAC, you only need to check the last issue published in any given year.
 Note that you may have to check this list for more than one year, depending on the currency of the AAC.